-PPE, short for Personal Protective Equipment, was not a term used very often or heard of among normal civilians, that is until the COVID-19 pandemic hit.
-It has now become a crucial part of our everyday lives, that we simply can’t live without for our own safety.
+PPE, short for Personal Protective Equipment, was not a term used very often or heard of among ordinary civilians, that is until the COVID-19 pandemic hit.
+It has now become a crucial part of our everyday lives that we can't live without.
 Here is everything you need to know about Personal Protective Equipment (PPE).

 What is PPE?

-PPE is equipment one uses to protect themselves against any harm, whether that be in hospital settings (gloves, surgical masks, etc.) or construction sites (hard hats, steel toed boots, etc.).
-Since the COVID-19 pandemic, the main PPE used as a barrier between a person's eyes, nose, mouth, and the virus, are masks.
+PPE is equipment one uses to protect themselves against harm, whether in hospital settings (gloves, surgical masks, etc.) or on construction sites (hard hats, steel-toed boots, etc.).
+Since the COVID-19 pandemic, the main PPE used as a barrier between a person's eyes, nose, and mouth and the virus are masks.
 Another crucial PPE equipment is gloves and hand sanitizer.

-The virus travels through droplets from one person to another if there is close contact.
-That’s one reason why it’s important to wear a mask.
-Another reason is that you can still spread the virus if you have no symptoms (asymptomatic) or if you have the virus but you didn’t start to show symptoms (pre-symptomatic) just yet.
-So in order to limit the spread of the virus it’s crucial to be wearing a mask.
+You can still spread the virus if you have no symptoms (asymptomatic) or if you have the virus, but you haven't started to show signs (pre-symptomatic) just yet.
+So, to limit the spread of the virus, it's crucial to wear a mask.

 According to the Government of Canada website, "Medical gloves are essential during the COVID-19 outbreak.
 They help slow the spread of the disease in Canada and protect healthcare providers."

-The importance of hand washing has also been highly recommended over and over again.
-The best way to cleanse your hands is by washing your hands with water and soap for at least 20 seconds.
-If soap and water are not available, then alcohol based hand sanitizer is to be used.
+The importance of handwashing has also been highly recommended over and over again.
+The best way to cleanse your hands is by washing them with water and soap for at least 20 seconds.
+If soap and water are not available, then an alcohol-based hand sanitizer should be used.

 There are many common mistakes people make while using PPE.
 So here is a list of what not to do.